John Lewis' March on Washington Speech Inspired a Generation. Here's How He Recalled Its Impact to TIME

 Rep. John Lewis, who died on Friday at the age of 80, made history when he delivered a speech at the 1963 March on Washington, an event that also included the iconic “I Have a Dream” speech by his mentor and friend Dr. Martin Luther King Jr.

-Lewis spoke to TIME in 2013 for the 50th anniversary of the March, and said he vividly remembered being introduced to hundreds of thousands of people who had gathered for the historic March and were eager to hear from the 23-year-old who was quickly taking a leadership role in the Civil Rights Movement.
+Lewis spoke to TIME in 2013 for the 50th anniversary of the March, and said he vividly remembered being introduced to hundreds of thousands of people who had gathered for the historic March and were eager to hear from the 23-year-old who was quickly taking a leadership role in the civil rights movement.

 “I stood up and I said to myself, ‘This is it,’” Lewis told TIME.
 “I looked straight out and I started speaking.”

-At the time, Lewis was chairman of the Student Nonviolent Coordinating Committee (SNCC), which was one of the major organizations during the Civil Rights Movement.
+At the time, Lewis was chairman of the Student Nonviolent Coordinating Committee (SNCC), which was one of the major organizations during the civil rights movement.
 Their actions included participating in protests, sit-ins and many of the marches and campaigns during the fight for civil rights.

 “Those of us in the Student Nonviolent Coordinating Committee wanted the speech to speak for the hundreds of thousands of young people and people not so young that we were working within the horde of the Deep South,” Lewis said.
 “We prepared a speech that we thought reflected the feelings, the ideas of the people.”